 DCJ expects tenants to take good care of their premises and to take responsibility for property damage, other than that caused by fair wear and tear, the criminal activity of a third party or where a tenant has had a domestic and family violence offence perpetrated against them.
 In such instances, the tenant is not liable for repair costs.

 DCJ will charge the tenant for repair costs only if the tenant has accepted liability or DCJ has sufficient evidence, substantiated by the NSW Civil and Administrative Tribunal (NCAT), of the tenant's responsibility for the damage.

 For more information on repair charges, see the Tenant Repair Costs Policy.

 Rental bond accounts

-In November 2018, FACS introduced rental bonds for tenants who cause significant damage to their FACS properties.
+In November 2018, DCJ introduced rental bonds for tenants who cause significant damage to their DCJ properties.

 The bond amount charged will be based on four weeks market rent, capped at a maximum payment of $1400 (indexed annually at the same rate used by Centrelink).

 DCJ tenants will have two options for payment of their rental bond: